 The bean bags I purchased were 5″ x 5″ squares – though apparently “regulation” beanbags are 6″ x 6″ square.

 One yard of cotton duck material makes about 20 bean bags at 6″ x 6″, and you’ll probably want to make a few different colors so scoring is easy to keep track of.

 You’ll cut out squares 1″ larger than you want your finished bags and use a double stitch or zigzag to reinforce them.

 Each bag should contain approximately 1-3/4 cup of corn to weigh between 15-16 oz, which is regulation for cornhole.
 So yes, you can use these bean bags with cornhole as well!

 Storing Your Bean Bag Game

-The only issue is that I find that Mod Podge Outdoor sometimes stays tacky for quite awhile (because of cure time), especially in humid environments.
+If you do keep it outdoors and use the outdoor formula, you’ll need to seal it.
+Because the only issue is that I find that Mod Podge Outdoor sometimes stays tacky for quite awhile (because of cure time), especially in humid environments.

 I recommend using a spray or brush on sealer over the top if you want the bean bag game to be able to be stacked for storage.

 If you want to leave this game out in the sun, use Outdoor Mod Podge and then a UV resistant or brush on sealer.
 That way the sun won’t fade your project.